Search the collections

 This material is varied and includes personal effects, domestic and work-related items, clothing and other textiles, luggage, shipboard souvenirs, photographs, art and craft works, and personal and immigration documents.
 The growing collection of documents relating to Australian immigration policy and promotion, and the processes by which people are selected, managed and organised, provides a critical bridge between the personal narratives and the narratives of nations - Australia's and others.
 Local community activity relating to migration is also represented, including cultural organisations formed to maintain cultural traditions; government and community support and administrative groups, such as the Good Neighbour Council; and protest and political movements, for and against immigration, multiculturalism and diversity.Scope of existing collection

 The collection consists of around 6,000 items relating to individuals, families, communities and organisations.
 Acquisition is primarily by donation.
 Objects include personal items, artworks, work-related items, luggage, costumes, textiles, domestic equipment, documents and ephemera.
 Almost 60 per cent of the collection consists of 12 sub-collections of 50 items or more.

 There are also many objects in other History and Technology collections, notably the Numismatics and Transport collections, which have direct relevance to the Migration Collection.
 The collection also includes a modest oral history collection relating to individual and family migration stories, as well as discreet oral history projects such as the Immigration and Artistic Practice Collection, the South Melbourne Tramworkers project, Melbourne Migrant Women Textile Workers, and Australian and Migrant-born Female Glory Box Experiences.

-Rubber traction pad from the countermarch floor loom.
-Pads placed under feet of loom to stop the frame moving.
-The Countermarch Floor Loom was made for Anna Apinis by fellow survivors o ...From: Memmingen, Germany Images: 1
+Lazy Kate from the countermarch floor loom, used to hold bobbins while plying.
+The Countermarch Floor Loom was made for Anna Apinis by fellow survivors of World War II, in Memmingen, a ...From: Memmingen, Germany Images: 1